yotta2020/IST/README.md

 # Batch_sample Generator
 We have built a batch sample generator based on code equivalence transformations implemented with Tree-sitter.
 [Here](./Conversion_type.md) is a summary of the types of equivalence transformations
-, followed by usage instructions for the sample generator.
+, followed by simple usage instructions for the sample generator.

 The sample generator can be run directly and input the paramenters through graphical interface